-The CISSP requires 5 years of paid full-time information security experience in at least 2 different domains.
+The CISSP requires five years of paid full-time information security experience in at least two different domains.
 But if you get the SSCP certification we mentioned above, you can shave a year off those requirements.

 So if you're looking long term, the CISSP is a good credential to strive for.

 HOW TO PREPARE FOR CYBERSECURITY CERTIFICATIONS

 There are basically three ways you can go.

 1. Take provider training.

 You can take official training courses from certification providers or authorized training representatives.
 Many offer a variety of self-paced or instructor-led options.

 In cases like the OSCP, you have no choice.
 You must take the official course no matter what other education or experience you have.

 The downside of going this route is that you will only learn what is necessary for those specific certs.
 The training is very narrow.